premAI-io/Ayup/README.md

 Login always prints the client's peer ID.

 The login command will set `AYUP_PUSH_HOST` in `~/.config/ayup/env` to the address we used to login to.
-So that `ay push` will use it by default.
+So that `ay app push` will use it by default.
 You can override it in the environment or by using `--host`.

 ## Config